BPRC-Bioinfo/VDJ-insights/README.md

 - **HAPLOTYPES**: Specify the haplotypes to retrieve from the assembly.
 List each haplotype you wish to include in the analysis.

-- **CELL**: Indicate the cell type being analyzed.
-Set this value to either `TR` (T-cell receptor) or `IG` (Immunoglobulin), depending on your study's focus.

-- **SPECIES**: Define the species being studied.
+- **SPECIES: name**: Define the species being studied.
 For example, `"macaca mulatta"` for Rhesus macaque.
 Ensure the species name is enclosed in quotes.

+- **SPECIES: genome**: Specify the genome that is being used for the run.
+It can be found on the [NCBI Genome database](https://www.ncbi.nlm.nih.gov/datasets/genome/).

+- **SPECIES: cell**: Indicate the cell type being analyzed.
+Set this value to either `TR` (T-cell receptor) or `IG` (Immunoglobulin), depending on your study's focus.

 - **FLANKING**: Configure the flanking genes for extracting the necessary information.
 This section requires specifying the chromosomes (`chr7`, `chr3`, etc.), the regions within those chromosomes (`alpha-delta`, `beta`, `gamma`), and the `start` and `end` genes flanking the region of interest.
     - **start**: The gene marking the beginning of the region.
 If left as an empty string (`""`), the pipeline defaults to the start of the contig (position 0).